umati/UA-for-Industrial-Joining-Technologies/OPC_UA_Clients/NodeOPCUA_IJT_Client/README.md

 1. Run the following command: node ./index.js
 2. The above command will start the socket.io server at http://localhost:3000/
 3. Open the above socket.io server link in any browser and start using the client.

+# OPC UA Server:
+1. Use the following OPC UA Server to utilize the OPC UA Client: https://github.com/umati/UA-for-Industrial-Joining-Technologies
+2. Select Servers -> Local in the OPC UA Client to connect to the local OPC UA Server.